Evaluating a Keystroke Biometric Authentication System

 - Students learn about biometrics as a component of cybersecurity.

-- Students learn that there are two types of human traits that can be employed in biometrics - physiological and behavioral.
+- Students learn that there are two types of human traits that can be employed in biometrics -

 - Students learn about biometric authentication in contrast to biometric identification.